Imgourav007/FnP-Sales-Insights-Using-Excel-Data-Cleaning-Pivoting-Visualization/README.md

- FNP (Ferns N Petals) Sales Analysis Dashboard:
+# FNP (Ferns N Petals) Sales Analysis Dashboard

+## Problem Statement
-This project presents a comprehensive analysis of the sales dataset from Ferns N Petals (FNP), a company specializing in online gifting services for occasions like Diwali, Raksha Bandhan, Holi, Valentine's Day, Birthdays, and Anniversaries.
+Ferns N Petals (FNP), a leading online gifting company catering to occasions like Diwali, Raksha Bandhan, Holi, Valentine’s Day, Birthdays, and Anniversaries, sought to better understand its sales dynamics.
+The company aimed to extract actionable insights from its sales data to refine sales strategies and boost customer satisfaction.

-The analysis was conducted using Microsoft Excel and focuses on extracting meaningful business insights to help the company improve its sales strategy and enhance customer satisfaction.

-The interactive Excel dashboard includes visualizations and KPIs addressing the following key business questions:
+## Task
+Develop an interactive Excel dashboard to analyze FNP’s sales dataset and address key business questions such as revenue trends, product performance, customer spending patterns, and geographic sales distribution.
+The dashboard should provide clear visualizations and KPIs to support data-driven decision-making.

+## Tools Used
+* Microsoft Excel (Pivot Tables, Charts, Formulas, Data Analysis Toolpak)

+## Results
-1. Total Revenue - Calculated the overall revenue generated from all orders.
+* Calculated total revenue generated from all orders to measure overall business performance.

-2. Average Order and Delivery Time - Measured the average time taken from order placement to delivery.

-3. Monthly Sales Performance - Tracked and visualized monthly revenue to identify seasonal sales patterns.

-4. Top Products by Revenue - Identified the highest revenue-generating products.

-5. Customer Spending Analysis - Analyzed how much customers spent on average per order.
+* Measured average order processing and delivery times to identify operational efficiency.
+* Visualized monthly sales performance to detect seasonal trends and peak sales periods.
+* Identified top revenue-generating products to focus marketing and inventory strategies.
+* Analyzed average customer spending per order for better targeting and promotions.

-6. Sales Performance of Top 5 Products - Compared the monthly sales trend of the top 5 best-performing products.
+* Compared monthly sales trends of the top 5 products to track product performance over time.

-7. Top 10 Cities by Number of Orders - Ranked cities based on order volume to determine major customer hubs.
+* Ranked top 10 cities by order volume to pinpoint major customer hubs and regional demand.

-8. Order Quantity vs. Delivery Time - Investigated the relationship between order size and delivery duration.
+* Explored the relationship between order quantity and delivery time to optimize logistics.

-9. Revenue Comparison Between Occasions - Compared how different occasions contribute to overall revenue.
+* Compared revenue contributions across different occasions to prioritize high-impact events.

-10. Product Popularity by Occasion - Highlighted which products are most frequently purchased during specific festivals or events.
+* Highlighted product popularity by occasion to tailor product offerings for specific festivals and celebrations.